copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 }
 ```

-The `EventHandlerScope` is a DSL which provides structured and limited access to changing the ViewModel.
-In particular,
-it is intended to primarily run code that lives outside of the MVI loop, but it may post Inputs back to the ViewModel
+The `EventHandlerScope` DSL is able to post Inputs back into the queue.
-with `postInput()`.

 ### Side Effects